agherzan/yubikey-full-disk-encryption/README.md

 LUKS PASSPHRASE=5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8bd438575f4e8df965c80363f8aa6fe1debbe9ea9
 ```

-This strong passphrase cannot be broken by bruteforce.
-To recreate it one would need both your password (something you know) and your yubikey (something you have) which means it's real 2FA.
+This strong passphrase cannot be broken by brute force.
+To recreate it one would need both your password (something you know) and your YubiKey (something you have) which means it's real 2FA.

 Keep in mind that the above doesn't protect you from physical tampering like *Evil maid attack* and from *malware* running after you unlock and boot your system.
 Use security tools designed to prevent those attacks.

 ## LUKS partition configuration

-In order to unlock the encrypted partition, this project relies on a yubikey in challenge-response HMAC mode.
+In order to unlock the encrypted partition, this project relies on a YubiKey in challenge-response HMAC mode.
 The challenge is in a configuration file while the response is one (or the only) password used in the LUKS key slots.

 First of all we need to set a configuration slot in challenge-response HMAC mode using a command similar to: